apache/fluo/docs/applications.md

 # Fluo Applications

-Once you have Fluo installed and running on your cluster, you can run Fluo applications consisting of clients and observers.
-A client is a user started process that uses the Fluo API.
-An Observer is user provided code run by Fluo Workers in response to notifications.
-Notifications are set by Fluo transactions executing in a client or observer.
-Clients and observers rely on a running Fluo oracle service.
+Once you have Fluo installed and running on your cluster, you can run Fluo applications consisting of [clients and observers](architecture.md).
 This documentations will shows how to :

  * Create a Fluo client
  * Create a Fluo observer